SilvioBaratto/stockpy/README.md

 > python setup.py install
 ```
 ## Data downloader
-The data downloader is a command-line application located in the cmd folder under the name of data.py, which can be used to download and update stock market data.
+The data downloader is a command-line application located named `data.py`, which can be used to download and update stock market data.
 The downloader has been tested and verified using Ubuntu 22.04 LTS.

 | Parameter       | Explanation
 |-----------------|-------------------------------------|